Supporting local communities across the UK

 - Lifelong learning: opening opportunities through education and skills

-- Community development (for projects supporting within Nottinghamshire only): Helping groups to organise and respond to problems and needs in their communities or networks.
+- Community development: Helping groups to organise and respond to problems and needs in their communities or networks.

 - Social care: Personal, social or community activities or schemes.